 held a deep respect for individual choice, and fostered a love for the arts.
 His children, Cairo and Marcel Jannone, have been campers at Camp Ballibay for many summers.
 John studied philosophy and music at Colgate University and received his MFA in Electronic Arts from Rensselaer.
 In addition to his continuous involvement with the camp, he has worked in the arts all of his life, variously as a musician and composer, lighting and projection designer, and interaction designer/programmer.
 He is an associate professor at Brooklyn College, where he has taught since 2000.
 There he created the MFA in Performance and Interactive Media Arts (PIMA).
 He has taught at Osaka University, Japan, and Pratt Institute, Hunter College, and Rensselaer.
 He has been a visiting composer at Oberlin College and a visiting artist at Grinnell College.
 His artistic and research work has been supported through numerous grants, including NSF Major Research Instrumentation and CreativeIT grants.
 See and hear his work at jann.one.

 KRISTIN ALEXANDER, DIRECTOR

-After several summers as a camper, Kristin joined the staff in 1993.
-In 1999, she became the Dean of Girls, and two summers later joined the camp administration as head of the dance program and Dean of Campers.
-She is now the Managing Director of the The Ballibay Camps.
+After several summers as a camper, Kristin Alexander joined the staff in 1993.
+In 1999, she joined the camp administration as dean of girls and is now camp director